SixArm/sixarm_unix_installation_help/mac/mysql.md

     sudo mysql_install_db ...options...

+## Start

 Start mysqld manually with:

     mysql.server start

+### Troubleshooting

-    Note: if this fails, you probably forgot to run the first two steps up above
+If start fails the first time, perhaps you forgot to run the first two steps up above?

+Log:

+    cd /usr/local/var/mysql
+    ls *.err

+If the log shows this error:

+    InnoDB: File name ./ibdata1
+    InnoDB: File operation call: 'open'.
+    InnoDB: Cannot continue operation.

+Then it's a permission issue.

+To fix it:

+   chown -R mysql .

 A "/etc/my.cnf" from another install may interfere with a Homebrew-built server starting up correctly.

+## Connect

 To connect: